AdrienVannson/doreisa-internship/report/report.typ

 In particular, a Dask array is a distributed implementation of numpy arrays.
 It is composed of several _chunks_, each chunk being represented as a numpy array.
 Performing computations on a Dask array produces a task graph that can be executed in a distributed manner, hiding all the complexity from the final user.

 Dask suffers from several limitations impacting performance and the ability to scale:
-  - Data can't be shared between worker processes without being copied, even when the workers are running on the same node.
+  - Data cannot be shared between worker processes without being copied, even when the workers are running on the same node.
   - Task execution is managed by a centralized scheduler.
 It enables dynamic load balancing and optimization of data movements, but becomes a bottleneck at scale.
 According to Dask's documentation @dask-actors-motivation, it can handle at most around 4000 tasks per second.

 ==== Ray